Albert Agar

-Albert Eustace Agar (12 November 1923 – 4 June 2001) was an English international rugby union player and administrator.
+Albert Eustace Agar (12 November 1923 – 4 June 2001) was an English international rugby union player and administrator, who represented England seven times before holding senior positions within the Rugby Football Union and international rugby.

 Agar was born in Hartlepool and educated at West Hartlepool Grammar School.
-During World War Two, he was an RAF navigator and later moved to London where he became a long-time Lloyds Bank manager.
+During World War Two, he was an RAF navigator and later moved to London where he eventually became Treasurer of Lloyds Bank.

 A centre, Agar played his rugby for Hartlepool Rovers, Durham City, Lloyds Bank, Harlequins, Middlesex and London Counties, while winning seven England caps.
 He made his England debut against the Springboks at Twickenham in 1952 and featured twice in their successful 1953 Five Nation campaign.
+His playing career was eventually curtailed by knee and shoulder injuries.